rotemdan/lzutf8.js/README.md

 A high-performance string compression algorithm and library:

   - Very fast, especially decompression (benchmark results are for a single core, Intel Pentium G3220 running Windows 7, processing 1MB files):
-    - Javascript (Chrome): 3-12MB/s compression , 20-60MB/s decompression.
+    - Javascript: 3-12MB/s compression , 20-60MB/s decompression (detailed benchmarks and comparison to other Javascript libraries can be found [here](https://raw.githubusercontent.com/rotemdan/lzutf8-js/master/Documents/LZ-UTF8 Benchmarks.pdf)).
     - C++ : 30-40MB/s compression, 300-500MB/s decompression (incomplete and unreleased, numbers may improve in the future).
   - Reasonable compression ratio - excellent for shorter strings (<32k), but less efficient for longer ones.
   - Conceived with web and mobile use cases in mind.
 Algorithm was designed for and implemented in Javascript from the very beginning.